javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/04-throttle/task.md

 - `debounce` runs the function once after the "cooldown" period.
 Good for processing the final result.
 - `throttle` runs it not more often than given `ms` time.
 Good for regular updates that shouldn't be very often.

+In other words, `throttle` is like a secretary that accepts phone calls, but bothers the boss (calls the actual `f`) not more often than once per `ms` milliseconds.

 Let's check the real-life application to better understand that requirement and to see where it comes from.

 **For instance, we want to track mouse movements.**